wombleton/gitlaw-nz/acts/C/Civil Defence Emergency Management Act 2002.md

 ##### 104 Penalty for offences

-*   A person who commits an offence against this Act is liable on summary conviction,---
+*   A person who commits an offence against this Act is liable on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $5,000, or both:

     *   (b) in the case of a body corporate, to a fine not exceeding $50,000\.

     Compare: 1983 No 46 s 78

+    Section 104: amended, on 1 July 2013, by [section 413][198] of the Criminal Procedure Act 2011 (2011 No 81).

 ## Part 7
 Miscellaneous provisions